Skip links

 Sanitize Equipment

-Proper sanitation and cleaning of equipment is essential to improving food safety.
+Proper sanitation and cleaning of equipment are essential to improving food safety.
 Any tools that come in contact with food, or used in the food production area, needs to be properly sanitized — including hand-held equipment.

-Make sure your clean room includes equipment wash stations for those hand-held tools.
+Make sure your cleanroom includes equipment wash stations for those hand-held tools.
 Major equipment, such as conveyors, dumpers, carts, vats, and racks, require special equipment to clean.

 Stock Your Clean Room

-If your clean room is in need of updating, or you have yet to stock your clean room with adequate equipment, Fusion Tech can help provide the necessary tools and equipment to increase the food safety of your plant.
+If your cleanroom is in need of updating, or you have yet to stock your cleanroom with adequate equipment, Fusion Tech can help provide the necessary tools and equipment to increase the food safety of your plant.